talhaahussain/dotfiles/README.md

 # dotfiles
 Dotfiles for Arch Linux configuration.

-Note: these dotfiles make configurations available for two window managers (awesome and xmonad).
+Note: these dotfiles make configurations available for three window managers (xmonad, awesomewm, i3).
 Window manager can be selected in `/xinit/.xinitrc`, with editing the final line such that it reads `exec <WM OF CHOICE>`.
+Currently, xmonad is the selected window manager.

 Below are screenshots of xmonad configuration in action, with captions.